WU-CVGL/cluster-user-guide/Determined_AI_User_Guide.md

     det user login <username>

 ## Changing passwords
 Users have *blank* passwords by default.
-This might be sufficient for low-security or experimental clusters, and it still provides the organizational benefits of associating each Determined object with the user that created it.
 If desired, a user can change their own password using the user change-password subcommand:

     det user change-password